 Whether you’re a landlord or a property manager, we can look after your properties to ensure they are 2022 compliant giving you and your tenants peace of mind.

 2022 may seem like a long time away but with over 500,000 properties to be upgraded in Queensland there is a real risk that many properties WILL NOT be upgraded in time.
 Landlords and property managers – particularly those with large rent rolls need to be putting a plan in place now to avoid losing managements.

 Safety Watch can take the stress out of the 2022 smoke alarm legislation with a 2022 upgrade plan including:

 - your property booked in for 2022 upgrade

-Switching to SWA is easy.
-With our dedicated Concierge Service we can come to you and handle the transfer and setup of all your properties.
+Switching to Safety Watch is easy.
+With our dedicated Concierge Service we can come to you and transfer, set up and audit your rent roll.
 You don't have to lift a fingerFind Out More